jdaviderb/brick/README.md

 - **Metadata Support**: Tokens within the marketplace can be enriched with multimedia representations such as images and videos.
 This feature is particularly useful for video game marketplaces where tokens can represent in-game items like skins, covers, etc.

-Shout out to Stefan, he built the amazing brick frontend: https://twitter.com/evalucratie
+To run the indexer locally you have to set the RPC url in indexer/brick/.env.defaults Shout out to Stefan, he built the amazing brick frontend: https://twitter.com/evalucratie